Phenoix-1294/My-Website-Platform/Assets/Images/README.md

-Images use in Website are kept in this folder.
+All images use in this website are kept in this directory.